 And all applicable legislation

 We have a senior person responsible for protecting the confidentiality of patient information and enabling appropriate information sharing.
 This person is called the Caldicott Guardian.
-The Caldicott Guardian for the practice is [insert name here], who can be contacted using the contact details at the top of this document.
+The Caldicott Guardian for the practice is Dr P De Jongh, who can be contacted using the contact details at the top of this document.
 We also have a Senior Information Risk Owner (SIRO) who is responsible for owning the practice’s information risk.
-The SIRO is [insert name here].
+The SIRO is Catherine Thomas.

 We are registered with the Information Commissioner’s Office (ICO) as a data controller which describes the purposes for which we process personal data.
 A copy of the registration is available from the ICO’s web site by searching on our name.